PixelsCamp/talks/its-rocket-science_Louise-Lindblad.md

 Speaker Bio
 -----------

-Louise has a degree in Engineering Physics from the Royal Institute of Technology in Stockholm.
-She has worked as a satellite systems engineer for several years before starting her own company, Valispace, where she is developing a browser-based modelling and collaboration software which makes engineers’ work more efficient and streamlined.
+Louise has a degree in Engineering Physics from the Royal Institute of Technology in Stockholm and has also attended the International Space University.
+She has worked as a satellite systems engineer for several years before starting her own company, Valispace, where she is developing a browser-based modelling and collaboration software which helps engineers build better rockets and satellites.

 Links
 -----